 MLB lost $1 billion in revenue in 2020, a figure that would have been even worse if not for players taking reduced salaries, the postseason expanding and the league permitting some fans to attend the World Series.

 The return of a 162-game schedule and fans being welcomed back into stadiums will help the entire league.
-But a look at the MLB ratings shows how the future of baseball is changing as the game quickly loses popularity in the United States.
+But a look at the MLB ratings shows how the future of baseball is changing.

 Troubling signs for World Series, some reasons for optimism